The County Commissioners (BOCC, Board or simply Commissioners) is the governing body of Kootenai County. Consisting of three elected officials,

 KCEMSS is a fire-based ambulance service providing 9-1-1 emergency care and facility to facility transfers throughout Kootenai County.
 KCEMSS

-operates through a network of agencies, including all the fire departments within Kootenai County and three non-profit EMS organizations.
+operates through a network of agencies, including all the fire departments within Kootenai County and two non-profit EMS organizations.
 KCEMSS

 provides EMS services up to and including paramedic services.
 It also provides Critical Care Transport services to the hospitals within Kootenai